Out of Office

 Life moves fast.
 So fast, many of us forget to take a day off, leaving our hard-earned vacation days on the table.
 A recent survey by Qualtrics found that only 27% of working Americans use all of their paid vacation time, and those who do typically stay connected despite their “out of office” reply, which often leads to burnout, fatigue and a dip in creativity.

 Not sure where to start?
-Take a cue from National Plan for Vacation Day on January 31 and explore Independent Collections’ season-by-season guide below for the best travel destinations for 2023!
+Take a cue from National Plan for Vacation Day on the last Tuesday of January and explore Independent Collections’ season-by-season guide below for the best travel destinations for this year!

 WINTER